 In the subsequent time, 75 wastewater treatment/collections operator students have completed the assignment and the completion statistics are as follows: 81 percent passing rate with an overall average score of 85 percent within a 90-day assignment completion period.
+The average time for successful completion was 11.1 hours.
 The primary student response was the assignment was too difficult and too long or too much reading when compared to normal training materials.
 The average time necessary to complete each task was recorded as stated in the above objectives and timed outcome section.
 The tasks were measured using times spent on each specific objective goal and final assignment grading of 70% and higher.
 The student survey was utilized to work out all problems in the assignment and was utilized for course corrections.
 To date, over one hundred and thirty students have successfully completed the current assignment.
 Rusty Randall, Proctor, August 2010